TiNyeinMoe/yt_1_one_video_download_2_playlists_download_3_existing_downloaded_playlists_update/README.md

 7. to update_or_create_preset_user_data_for_playlists_updater
 8. to exit:

-# observe by youself for the rest of it.
+# observe by yourself for the rest of it.